 Parents frequently assume that their children get cavities as a result of poor brushing and flossing habits.
 To some extent, this is true, although few individuals are aware that tooth decay is a disease known as “dental caries.”
 It is caused by certain microorganisms, is easily passed down through families, and can last a lifetime.
 Sugars from juice, formula, or milk can eat away a baby’s enamel if they remain on their teeth for several hours.
 This might result in “infant bottle teeth decay” or “bottle mouth.”
 The front teeth may become discolored, pocked, and pitted as a result of this.
 You should seek advice from oral surgeons Rochester Hills Mi.
 Cavities may form, and the rotting teeth may need to be extracted in extreme situations.
 When you eat food, the bacteria and food left on the teeth are not cleaned away, cavities develop.
 Acid builds upon a tooth’s enamel, weakening it until a hole — or cavity — appears.

 - Some foods should be limited or avoided.

 Cavities can be caused by liquid, sugary foods, and sweets.
-There are several Invisalign Rochester Hills, among which you can choose.
+There are pediatric dentist Rochester hills MI, among which you can choose.
 You should seek dental checkup immediately when you come to know that there is some dental problem with your child.
 The food of your child is crucial in preventing cavities.
 Remember that bacteria in our mouth consume sugar and starch to make acids every time we eat or drink something with sugar or starch.
 These acids eat away at the enamel of the teeth.

 - Bottles should not be used to put babies to bed.

 Bottles, especially those containing sweet liquids like juice, should not be used to put newborns and toddlers to bed.
-It would be best if you also looked for professional teeth whitening Rochester Hills.
 Even sending your toddler to bed with a bottle of milk could result in cavities in their teeth.

 - Good oral habits